NelsonGan/Tic-Tac-Toe-Minimax/README.md

-# Tic-Tac-Toe-Minimax
+# Tic-Tac-Toe-Minmax
-Web application of the Tic Tac Toe game against computer (using minimax algorithm)
+Web application of the Tic Tac Toe game against computer (using minmax algorithm)